mrcgrtz/styleguide/README.md

 <a name="html-content-type"></a>
 ### HTTP content type

-Always use the `text/html` content type with a UTF-8 encoding:
+You MUST use the `text/html` content type with a UTF-8 encoding:

 ```
 Content-Type: text/html; charset=utf-8